 Menthol cigarettes have also been found to increase both the likelihood of becoming addicted and also the degree of addiction.2,4 Scientific evidence also indicates that menthol smokers are less likely than non-menthol smokers to successfully quit smoking despite having a higher urge to end their tobacco dependence.5

-- More than 8 in 10, or 82% of African American smokers use menthol cigarettes.1
+- More than 8 in 10 of Black Americans who smoke use menthol cigarettes.1

-- About 46% of Hispanic smokers use menthols.1
+- About 48% of Hispanic individuals who smoke use menthol cigarettes.1

-- About 44% of Asian smokers prefer menthol cigarettes.1
+- About 41% of Asian individuals who smoke prefer menthol cigarettes.1

 - About half of youth smokers ages 12-17 smoke menthols.
 That percentage is higher than the about 40% of adults 18 and older who prefer menthols.1

-- Menthol cigarette use is more prevalent among the LGBT community at 50% compared to 38% among heterosexuals.1
+- Menthol cigarette use is more prevalent among LGB individuals at 49% compared to 40% among heterosexuals.1

 The American Lung Association has long supported the removal of menthol cigarettes from the marketplace.
 In April 2013, we submitted a formal petition to the FDA, requesting the prohibition of menthol as a characterizing flavor of cigarettes.
-We continue to speak out and advocate for the removal of menthol cigarettes from the market.
+We will be submitting comments in support of FDA’s proposed rules on menthol cigarettes and flavored cigars and encourage the public to join us.

 Tobacco Products Scientific Advisory Committee, U.S. Food & Drug Administration, Menthol cigarettes and Public Health: Review of the Scientific Evidence and Recommendations (2011)